HermanAndrej/contract-clause-extractor/README.md

 # Contract Clause Extractor

 A FastAPI service that extracts and structures key clauses from legal contracts using LLM APIs.
-Built for Chamelio's take-home assignment.

 ## Overview